iamtigermaximus/bike_finland/README.md

 # Bike Finland

 ## Bike Finland is an application that helps the user in locating Bike stations in Helsinki and Espoo.
+The user can filter and search for the nearest stations.The app is deployed in Vercel- [Demo](https://bike-finland.vercel.app/)

 <img width="707" alt="Screenshot 2022-07-30 at 12 04 25" src="https://user-images.githubusercontent.com/46716968/181903741-9ba3bed4-9b07-4d43-ad43-abcb5f176816.png">
 <img width="750" alt="Screenshot 2022-07-30 at 12 05 08" src="https://user-images.githubusercontent.com/46716968/181903743-317be2ce-d444-425c-b074-083aa1ea543f.png">